-I have two dates, and I’d like to know how much time has elapsed between these two dates.
+I have two dates and I would like to know how much time has elapsed between them.
 I might want to know this result in days, months, or years.

 Example 1: Difference Between Two Fields

-Let’s say each of my orders has a created and returned date.
-I can use a table calculation to compute the number of days that elapsed between purchase and return:
+Each of the orders in the table below has a created and returned date.
+We can use a table calculation to compute the number of days that elapsed between purchase and return:

 Example 2: Age

-Let’s say each of my users has a signup date.
-I can use a table calculation to find out how many months have elapsed since their signup, using the
+Each of the users listed below has a signup date.
+We can use a table calculation to find out how many months have elapsed since the users signup, using the

 now() table calculation: